This guide is getting a much needed update for 2022.

 - Because many of these types of schemes, leave way too much power in the hands of the folks you’ve outsourced to, and in many cases either were ‘scammy’ to begin with, or basically end up feeling like a scam.

-- That’s why OWNING your marketing, and all the assets to your marketing
+- That’s why OWNING your marketing and all the assets to your marketing is the best way to go about growing your business and lead flow.

 2 Quick Examples of BAD DEALS in roofing lead generation